 What happens if I don’t have IMO?
 What can I use instead?

 If you don’t have IMO, you CAN get creative by just melting an IMO-containing candy (like sugar-free Werther’s) and using that in place of the syrup.
 The only downside is that the syrup you end up with will have other stuff in it which may or may not be a good thing (it depends on what you’re making).

 Can I substitute the whey protein powder in your cookies for another protein powder, like casein or a vegan one?

 Absolutely!
-Casein or pea protein powder will be great in the cookies.
-We’d suggest is that you either exclude the cocoa powder when you make them or add a tiny bit more of the IMO if you’re using casein of a vegan pow.
-That’s because casein and the vegan pows absorb a lot more liquid than whey.
-Also, make sure also that your mix tastes just right (especially if you’re using a vegan powder) by just taking it before cooking.
+Casein or Pea Protein 80 will be great in the cookies.
+We’d suggest that you either exclude the cocoa powder when you make them or add a tiny bit more of the IMO if you’re using casein or a vegan protein powder.
+That’s because casein and vegan protein powders absorb a lot more liquid than whey.
+Also, make sure also that your mix tastes just right (especially if you’re using a vegan powder) by just tasting it before cooking.

 Is IMO powder and IMO syrup the same thing?